w3shivers/ascii-next-gen/README.md

 pip install -r requirements.txt
 ```

-Once the dependencies are installed, you can start developing the game creator by editing the files in the src directory.
+Once all dependencies are installed, you can start converting images to ASCII art.

 <!-- Contributors -->
 ## Contributors